adwoama/retrofit-radiator/README.md

 1. Cut  and tape rigid foam boardinsulation to fit around your radiator.

 2. Cut a hole for your small DC fan in one of the walls of the foam insulation and insert the fan in there.
-Make sure you secure the pico outside of the box so it doesn't overheat, but keep the dht sensor inside thebox.
+Make sure you secure the pico outside of the box so it doesn't overheat, but keep the dht sensor inside the box.

-3. Secure the
+3. Secure the other picos and their sensors to the wall or set them on the table.
+The main.py file on each pico will start collecting and transmitting data immediately after being turned on, then once every ten minutes.

 ## 4. Data Analysis
 Our data analysis is available in /analysis/modeling1.ipynb